 The Company's cash and cash equivalents are held in large Canadian financial institutions.
 These investments mature at various dates during the twelve months following the statement of financial position date.
-The Company's HST and VAT receivables consist primarily of harmonized sales tax due from the federal government of Canada and value-added tax due from the government of Mexico.
+The Company's excise tax consists primarily of sales tax due from the federal government of Canada.
 The Company is exposed to credit risks through its accounts receivable.